 (2) For purposes of subsection (1) the Registrar shall not accept such documents for endorsement or registration until such time as the Municipality has certified that the applicant has complied with such conditions as the Municipality may require to be fulfilled in terms of section 56(3).

-(3) The plans, diagrams and title deeds contemplated in subsection (1) shall be lodged within a period of 12 months from the date of the approval of such plans and diagrams, or such further period as the Municipality may allow.
+(3) The plans, diagrams and title deeds contemplated in subsection (1) and certification contemplated in subsection (2) shall be lodged within the period of validity, specified from the date of the approval of an application, or such further period as the Municipality may allow.

 (4) If the applicant fails to comply with the provisions of subsections (1), (2) and (3), the application lapses.